apollographql/runtime-testing-framework/docs/src/glossary.md

 GitHub) to generating data specific to the Test Plan being resolved (e.g. generating valid GraphQL operations to run against the supergraph under test).

+### Custom Provider

+A File Provider that executes a custom command to produce a set of files.
+Custom Providers are declared in configuration files using Custom Provider Declarations and are referenced in File Provider sections by specifying a `type` field that identifies the custom provider to use and any arguments it requires.
+The Custom Provider `type` must match a name supplied in the Custom Provider Declaration(s).

+### Custom Provider Definition

+A YAML file that defines a reusable custom provider.
+A Custom Provider Definition specifies the name, description, variable definitions, and command to execute for a custom provider.
+These definition files are loaded from directories specified in Custom Provider Declarations.
+It is possible to template a Custom Provider Definition using the arguments from a Custom Provider.

+### Custom Provider Declaration

+A declaration in a Test Plan, Environment, or Scenario configuration file that specifies where to load Custom Provider Definitions from (either a local directory or a GitHub repository) and maps provider names to their definition files.
+Custom Provider Declarations make custom providers available for use in Custom Providers.

 ## RTF

 May refer to either the Runtime Testing Framework as a whole or the `rtf` CLI which is used to